Gliding vertex on the horizontal bounding box for multi-oriented object detection: Related Work

-Oriented scene text detection has attracted great attention.
-It is a challenging problem due to arbitrary orientations and long text lines in particular for non-Latin texts such as Chinese.
-CNN-based detectors are the mainstream methods which can be roughly divided into regression-based and segmentation-based~\cite{zhang2016multi, xu2019textfield} methods.
-We shortly review related regression-based methods in the following.

-Most multi-oriented scene text detectors directly predict entire texts using rotated bounding box or quadrangle representation.
+\textbf{Oriented scene text detection} is a challenging problem due to arbitrary orientations.
+The mainstream CNN-based detectors can be roughly divided into regression-based and segmentation-based~\cite{zhang2016multi, xu2019textfield} methods.
+We focus on regression-based methods.
+Most methods directly predict entire texts using rotated bounding box or quadrangle representation.
 Ma \etal~\cite{ma2018arbitrary} employ rotated RPN in the framework of faster R-CNN~\cite{ren2017faster} to generate rotated proposals and further perform rotated bounding box regression.
 Liu \etal~\cite{liu2017match} propose to use quadrangle sliding windows to match texts with perspective transformation.
 TextBoxes++~\cite{liao2018textboxes++} adopts vertex regression on SSD~\cite{liu2016ssd}.
 RRD~\cite{liao2018rotation} further improves TextBoxes++~\cite{liao2018textboxes++} by decoupling classification and bounding box regression on rotation-invariant and rotation-sensitive features, respectively, making the regression more accurate for long texts.
 Both EAST~\cite{zhou2017east} and Deep direct regression~\cite{he2018direct} perform rotated bounding box regression and/or vertex regression at each location.